 Winnipeg – I apprenticed with the Winnipeg Contemporary Dancers for a long hard winter of 20 below zero weather.

-Urbana-Champaign, Illinois – I’ve lived in Urbana-Champaign, since 1975, except for two years in Philadelphia when I was getting my masters degree in dance at Temple University; and for fourteen years out in the country of east central Illinois.
+Urbana-Champaign, Illinois – I’ve lived in Urbana-Champaign, since 1975, except for two years in Philadelphia, and for fourteen years out in the country of east central Illinois.
 That’s a lot, isn’t it.
 This is where I based my dance company, One Plus One.
 From this great university town, we traveled throughout North and South America, the Caribbean and Europe.

 London School of Contemporary Dance – diploma